Tor circuit fingerprinting defenses using adaptive padding: Discussion

 Finally, we believe that the advanced padding techniques introduced in this work can also be useful to hide the service-side onion service traffic from circuit fingerprinting adversaries.
-A main issue here is that onion services can be distinguished by the great asymmetry between their incoming and outgoing traffic, which is not present in regular Internet connections.
+The main issue is that onion services can be distinguished by the great asymmetry between their incoming and outgoing traffic, which is not present in regular Internet connections.
 To emulate that volume of outgoing traffic using padding machines we would need realistic user traffic patterns that we could replay with padding machines.

-\subsection{Conclusion}
+\section{Conclusion}

-In this work we introduced novel techniques and methods that can be used to hide onion service clients against circuit fingerprinting adversaries on a local network or on the Tor network.
-We also implemented a circuit fingerprinting framework based on WTF-PAD within Tor to test and showcase such defenses.
+In this work we introduced novel padding-based techniques that can be used to protect Tor onion service clients against circuit fingerprinting attacks.
+In the process of doing so, we demonstrated new fingerprints that can be used to distinguish onion service circuits.
+We also built and deployed a versatile adaptive padding framework based on WTF-PAD that can be used to implement such padding-based defenses.

-Our work shows that defenses utilizing preemptive circuits and adaptive padding can be fruitful to thwart circuit fingerprinting adversaries with no additional latency cost.
+Our work shows that adaptive padding defenses that utilize preemptive circuits can be fruitful to thwart circuit fingerprinting adversaries with no additional latency cost.

 \newenvironment{Reason}{\begin{tabbing} \= \= \kill} {\end{tabbing} } \Step[2] {#1 \> $ $ \\} \StepR[3] {#1 \> $ $ \` {\RF \makebox[0pt][r]{ }} \\} \WideStepR[3] {#1 \> $ $ \` {\RF \makebox[0pt][r]{ }} \\} \Space {~ \\} \RF { }